Apollo: Prometheus

 Prometheus was the titan who was punished by Zeus for stealing fire.
-He was bound to a rock, where each day an eagle was sent to eat Prometheus' liver, which would then grow back overnight to be eaten again the next day.
-Seeing his plight, Apollo pleaded Zeus to release the kind Titan, while Artemis and Leto stood behind him with tears in their eyes.
+He was bound to a rock, where each day an eagle was sent to eat Prometheus's liver, which would then grow back overnight to be eaten again the next day.
+Seeing his plight, Apollo pleaded with Zeus to release the kind Titan, while Artemis and Leto stood behind him with tears in their eyes.
 Zeus, moved by Apollo's words and the tears of the goddesses, finally sent Heracles to free Prometheus.